 Genesis 35:7 And he built there an altar, and called the place El-beth-el: because there God appeared unto him, when he fled from the face of his brother.
 (KJV)

 Your fellowship may be in a virtual meeting, on a conference call, or in a building.
-You may have many different reasons for going to church; out of duty or obligation; to get your needs met; to feel good; to be inspired; because you have a function to perform during the service you are attending, etc. Because the rules, regulations, environment, and etiquette for Christian fellowship have become more causal, believers often use it as a networking venue.
+You may have many reasons for participating; out of duty or obligation, to get your needs met, to feel good, to be inspired, because you have a function to perform during the service you are attending, etc. Because the rules, regulations, environment, and etiquette for Christian fellowship have become more causal, believers often use it as a networking venue.
 If asked, would you say you are going to meet with the Lord or “Meet Up”?
 Do you have an expectation to encounter the presence of God?
 Do you anticipate hearing the Lord speak to you?
-Do you look for God to transform your life or do you come and leave the same?
+Do you look for God to transform your life, or do you come and leave the same?
 Do you really want to be changed or do you just want to be able to say you fellowshipped today?
 Here are some reasons for you to consider.

-Don’t allow your time to be some sort of non-spiritual activity where you get a temporary emotional boost until the next time.
-Jacob built and alter because he had an experience with the Lord that changed his life forever.
-In the house of prayer, you can have the same type of transformation.
-The next time you decide to take part in a time of fellowship with other believers, prepare your heart, come with a spirit of expectancy.
+Don’t allow your time to be some sort of non-spiritual activity where you get a temporary lift until the next time.
+Jacob built an altar (Genesis 35:7) because he had an experience with the Lord that changed his life forever.
+In fellowship with believers, you can have the same type of transformation.
+The next time you decide to take part in a time of fellowship with other believers, prepare your heart.

 Please agree with me as I pray:

 Father, in Your infinite wisdom, you have taught us that coming together to fellowship with believers does not have to happen in a building.
-I have many reasons for going to church.
-Sometimes I have to sing, intercede or I may have been asked to preach the word.
-There are times when I have had a responsibility in the service as an altar worker, greeter, or usher.
-If someone asked me why I was taking part in fellowship or going to church, the answer would be for one of those reasons.
+I have many reasons for participating in fellowship.
+Sometimes I have to sing, intercede, or someone asked me to preach the word.
+There are times when I have had a responsibility in the service as an altar worker, a greeter, or usher.
+Anyone could ask me why I was taking part in fellowship or going to church.
+My answer would have been one of those reasons.
 I never got up and said I’m going to the house of prayer to meet the Lord; I’m going for my life to be transformed; I’m going because I expect to be changed and never be the same.
-None of those would have been my answer.
+I repent because those should have been my answer.
 I give You praise, glory, and honor because they are my answer now.
-I want to go to the house of prayer to meet You.
-Together with my brothers and sisters.
+I want to go to fellowship to meet You with my brothers and sisters.
 I want You to change me every time.
 Add something that I don’t have, develop something that is weak, remove something that is not like You.
-When I am in Your presence, I never want my life to ever be the same.
-If I am changed every time I go to the house of prayer; I will see a manifestation of Your glory in my life and as I live on this earth.
-Your presence, fortified by other believers, will ultimately transform me into the person You ordained for me to be and I will begin to look like You…
+When I am in Your presence, I never want my life to remain the same.
+If I am changed every time I am in fellowship with other believers; I will see a manifestation of Your glory in my life and as I live on this earth.
+Your presence, fortified by other believers, will ultimately transform me into the person You ordained for me to be…